actris-cloudnet/dataportal-docs/sites/kesalahti.md

 # Kesälahti

-Kesälahti is part of weather radar network of Finnish Meteorological Institute (FMI).
+Kesälahti (KES) is a weather radar site located in Kesälahti near the city of Kitee, Eastern Finland.
+The site was established in 2014 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links